Status of Corporate Governance

 Corporate governance structure

-Our board of directors consists of four directors (including two external director).
+Our board of directors consists of five directors (including two external director).
 The board of directors holds regular monthly meetings once per month, and extraordinary meetings as necessary, to allow rapid executive decision-making.
 It decides on the items in our regulations and articles of incorporation and important items relating to management, and audits the status of execution of work by each director.
 Personnel with detailed knowledge of the pharmaceutical manufacturing industry and corporate management are hired as directors, to enhance the business auditing functions of the board of directors.

 StemRIM uses an auditing committee system, with an auditing committee consisting of three auditors (of which all three are external auditors), including one permanent auditor.
 Auditors attend the meetings of the board of directors and give opinions if necessary, and audit the execution of work by directors.
 In principle, regular auditing committee meetings are held once per month, with extraordinary auditing committee meetings held if necessary, to design auditing plans, to investigate information such as the status and results of audits and share this information between the auditors.